unsignedzero/cryptoLyze/README.md

 ## Version/Changelog #

+* Setting Travis-CI to default only run make, as autotools is not used.
-* Testing Travis-Ci tests.
-Commits after this might be deleted that they involve checking Travis-Ci and making sure the tests run correctly.
+* Testing Travis-CI tests.
+Commits after this might be deleted that they involve checking Travis-CI and making sure the tests run correctly.
 * Make test will run through both tests.
 * sboxMain can read from args passed in.
 * Creating test option for make.